nbschultz97/csi-presence-node/README.md

 ## Troubleshooting

-If the baseline recorder or pipeline prints `Run scripts/10_csi_capture.sh first`, start CSI capture with `scripts/10_csi_capture.sh` so the log file exists before retrying.
+If the baseline recorder or pipeline reports
+`CSI capture not running or log idle.
+Start scripts/10_csi_capture.sh and retry.`, start CSI capture with `scripts/10_csi_capture.sh` so the log file exists and is fresh before retrying.

 ## Training a better pose model